 To sum up, the course aims to help you become a competent, professional and, above all, creative practitioner, capable of developing the imaginations and abilities of the young people with whom you have the privilege of working.

-D&T trainee teachers are now eligible for the tax-free Bursaries of £15,000 for the 2020/21 academic year: click for further information
+D&T trainee teachers are eligible for a £15,000 tax-free Bursary for the 2022/23 academic year: click for further information

 Please Note: The D&T course incurs additional costs to you for the external courses below.
 These courses, whilst not compulsory, we strongly recommend that you undertake them at a reduced cost offered by The OAKS.
 Gaining a certification in the below, will be beneficial and necessary for your first teaching position.

 - Secondary Core Level Health & Safety (SCHS)

 - Secondary Materials Health & Training (SMHS